royal-society-of-chemistry/chemlistem/README.md

 [scikit-learn](http://scikit-learn.org/stable/), [h5py](http://www.h5py.org/) and [numpy](http://www.numpy.org/), and has pre-trained
 models that require the use of [TensorFlow](https://www.tensorflow.org/).

-ChemListem is written in Python 3, and is known to be compatible with __Python 3.5__ and __Python 3.6__.
+ChemListem is written in Python 3, and is known to be compatible with __Python 3.5__, __Python 3.6__ and __Python 3.7__.
 It has been tested on Windows 10, and Ubuntu 14.
+It does not work with Python 2.

 ## Installation